 John Glaspy, MD, MPH, is professor of medicine at the Jonsson Comprehensive Cancer Center (JCCC) of the University of California, Los Angeles (UCLA) School of Medicine.
 Dr. Glaspy holds the Simms /Mann Family Foundation Chair in Integrative Oncology.
 He previously held the Estelle, Abe, and Marjorie Sanders Endowed Chair in Cancer Research.
-He is director of the JCCC Clinical Research Unit and director of the JCCC Women's Cancer Research Program.

 Dr. Glaspy is a member of the American Society of Clinical Oncology, Southwest Oncology Group, American Federation for Clinical Research, International Society of Interferon Research, and American Society of Nuclear Medicine, among others.
 He is also a fellow of the American College of Physicians.
-During the course of his career, Dr. Glaspy has authored more than 270 articles, abstracts, and book chapters.
+During the course of his career, Dr. Glaspy has authored more than 400 articles, abstracts, and book chapters.
 He has received numerous awards and honors, including being named one of the "Best Doctors in America."
 Dr. Glaspy, has been involved in the design and founding of Stand Up to Cancer, an organization that has raised 120 million dollars for cancer research to date.
 He has also, been involved with this organization from the beginning three years ago and continue to serve as the Chair of its Management Committee.

 Currently, Dr. Glaspy is involved in clinical trials of therapies for melanoma and breast cancer as well as supportive care trials.
 He is also involved in health services research exploring quality of care improvement and financial toxicity for patients.

 Dr. Glaspy received his MD from the UCLA School of Medicine and his MPH in health services administration from the UCLA School of Public Health.
 He completed his residency in internal medicine and his fellowship in hematology and oncology at the UCLA School of Medicine.

 Edna's Story | Revlon UCLA Breast Center